gmfmi/searchinGhost/README.md

 > cons:
 > - The incredibly massive final bundle size
 > - Send an HTTP request for each key pressed!
-> - Do not use a search engine, only look for substring in posts titles
+> - Do not use a search engine, only look for substrings in posts titles
-> - Do not correctly index accentuated characters (e.g 'é' should be found with 'e')
+> - Do not correctly index accentuated characters (e.g. 'é' should be found with 'e')